ClouDesire/docusaurus/docs/modules-public-tenants.md

 ## How it works

-For each supported cloud providers, there is a platform module that manage the life-cycle of the public cloud tenants tied with the Cloudesire subscriptions.
+For each supported cloud provider, there is a platform module that manages the life-cycle of the public cloud tenants tied with the Cloudesire subscriptions.

-When a customer orders a public tenant, a new account on the specific Cloud Provider get provisioned, and the admin credentials, necessary for the first setup of the account, are provided to the customer.
+When a customer orders a public tenant, a new account on the specific Cloud Provider gets provisioned, and the admin credentials, necessary for the first setup of the account, are provided to the customer.

-The Cloudesire platform automatically create `Cloud Credentials` associated to the newly created account, enabling the future provisioning of BareVM or Kubernetes cluster.
+The Cloudesire platform automatically creates `Cloud Credentials` associated to the newly created account, enabling the future provisioning of BareVM or Kubernetes cluster.